Product Technical Details

 - Less cleaning work

-The density of the shade netting is based on the % of the light it will block.
-For example, 60% shade netting will allow 40% of the light through.
+The density of the mesh is based on the % of the light it will block.
+For example, 60% netting will allow 40% of the light through.

-How do I install to a greenhouse or poly-tunnel?
+How do I install it to a planthouse or poly-tunnel?

 Yes.
 It is easy to thread cable ties through two sheets then simply tighten the cable tie to join together.